Québec City at its Best

-Join thousands of people who’ll be celebrating Canada’s national holiday in Québec City on July 1.
-Kickstart your day with a group yoga or cardio and weights session.
+Join the people who’ll be celebrating Canada’s national holiday in Québec City on July 1.
+Kickstart your day with a morning workout session.
 If you prefer restful contemplation, a special Canada Day Mass will be held at Notre-Dame de Québec Basilica-Cathedral.
-This will be followed by an official ceremony on Dufferin Terrace, with a raising of the flag by the 2nd Battalion, Royal 22e Régiment and free cake from Fairmont Le Château Frontenac.
+This will be followed by an official ceremony on Dufferin Terrace, with a raising of the Canadian flag and free cake from Fairmont Le Château Frontenac.

 Credit: Parcs Canada Zoom

 3 First Nations' Heritage